particle-iot/docs/src/content/reference/developer-tools/jtag.md

 - It should work on Mac, Windows, Linux, and Chromebook on supported browsers that support WebUSB.
 - It should work on some Android phones that support USB OTG when using Chrome or Opera browsers that support WebUSB.
 - It does not work on iOS (iPhone or iPad) as the hardware does not support USB OTG.
-- It is only recommended for Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM).
+- It is only recommended for Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM).
 It does not work reliably on the P2 or Gen 2.
 - It takes about 3 minutes to restore a device.

 <a href="/tools/device-restore/device-restore-jtag/" class="button">Web Browser Device Restore</a>